 The open bow section of your boat has removable cushions.
-The optional center section can be removed and stored in the trunk or under the love seat.
-Cushions on the starboard side, the port side and the front section can also be removed to access storage.
+The center section may be equipped with an optional filler cushion which can be removed and stored in the trunk or under the observer's seat.
+Storage can be accessed by removing the other cushions.